JuniorDesign2311/JIA2311-TheRedline/README.md

 ### Bug Fixes
 * Corrected error handling in event creation page
+* Users aren't able to scroll the entirety of the profile page
+* Search bar wouldn't allow you to delete the last letter

 ### Need to Fix
 * Search bar doesn't reset correctly